-In response, Animal Control will send a letter to the dog owner stating the complaint for excessive noise and offering some suggestions to minimize the barking behavior.
+In response, Animal Control will send a letter to the dog owner stating the complaint about excessive noise and offering some suggestions to minimize the barking behavior.
 The dog owner will be given a week to voluntarily comply.

-After a week, if the noise hasn’t abated, call Animal Control at 310-523-9566 to report no improvement.
-Animal Control will then send an officer to the visit the dog owner and discuss options to comply with the animal noise regulations.
-Generally the officer will also try to inspect the dog and property, if permitted, to check if everything is in order.
+After a week, if the noise hasn't abated, call Animal Control at 310-523-9566 to report no improvement.
+Animal Control will then send an officer to visit the dog owner and discuss options to comply with the animal noise regulations.
+Generally, the officer will also try to inspect the dog and property, if permitted, to check if everything is in order.